How Do Student Loans Work?

 Can I get a student loan without my parents’ help?

 Yes, it’s possible to get student loans without your parents’ help, though some borrowing options may be more difficult or impossible as an unsupported student borrower.
 However, federal student loans work without a parent borrower or cosigner.
-You could also use tuition installment plans, qualify as an independent student in order to increase federal student loan limits, or have someone other than a parent act as a cosigner on a private loan.
+You could also use tuition installment plans, qualify as an independent student to increase federal student loan limits or have someone other than a parent act as a cosigner on a private loan.

 Check this guide for more advice on getting student loans without your parents’ help.